MaibornWolff/codecharta/analysis/README.md

 ## Installation via npm

 This installs all binaries to run the analysis.
-Java 11 is recommended, while Java 8 is still supported.
+Java 11 is recommended, while Java 8 might work.

 `npm install -g codecharta-analysis`